joshbalfour/node-cognitive-services/README.md

 ##### Description

 Delete a build.
-<p>You cannot delete an active build, you will get an error.
-The model should be updated to a different active build before you delete it. </p>
+You cannot delete an active build, you will get an error.
+The model should be updated to a different active build before you delete it.
-<p>You cannot delete an in-progress build.
-You should cancel the build first by submitting Cancel Build request.</p>
+You cannot delete an in-progress build.
+You should cancel the build first by submitting Cancel Build request.

 ##### Parameters